ant-design/ant-design-mini/src/GuideTour/index.en.md

 # GuideTour

-Mask the boot component with a custom card.
-Applies to the introduction of key features on the page.
+The boot component of the layer and custom card.
+Applies to an introduction to key features on the page.

 ## Introduction